mintster/nixmash-spring/README.md

 To use MySQL run `setup.mysql` script in the `/install` directory to populate the database.
 Update Datasource connection properties in `/resources/META-INF/spring/mysql.properties` file.
 The H2 create-data script for the tests is located in `/resources/db.` External properties in `/home/daveburke/...external.properties.` Change in JPA `common/ApplicationSettings.` Example of `external.properties` in `/install.`

-##Installation - External Properties File Settings##
+##Installation - External Property File Settings##

 The JPA Project demonstrates using an external Property File.
-To Configure Location of Properties File, change the @PropertySource annotation setting in Jpa/ApplicationSettings.class.
+To Configure Location of Properties File, change the `@PropertySource` annotation setting in `Jpa/ApplicationSettings.class`.

 ```java
 @Component